What Does UWB Stand For?

 UWB uses patented UWB techniques to provide unique RTLS benefits with tags that feature exceedingly long battery life.
 Its benefits are: 200m range, highly accurate, hard to deploy, long battery life and high bandwidth.

-UWB Tags are small, active, general purpose tags used in asset and personnel visibility applications.
+UWB Tags are small, active, general-purpose tags used in asset and personnel visibility applications.
 The tags emit short Ultra-wideband (UWB) pulses that are detected by UWB Sensors.
 They are often used to track high-value assets or simply assets whose real-time location is critical to your business operation.
 The tag is easily mounted on an asset using straps, ties, or with an optional strap-on mounting ring.
 You can think of an ultra-wideband (UWB) tag as a small device that utilizes UWB technology for precise location tracking.
 It sends out a signal that can be picked up and interpreted by UWB-enabled devices, such as dedicated receivers.
 UWB tags are often used in asset tracking systems where high precision is required like in warehouses.

 UWB Tag transmissions are extremely short in duration, providing excellent real-time location accuracy and permitting thousands of tags to be simultaneously located.
 The short-duration UWB pulses also result in exceptionally long battery life.
 For example, the UWB (programmed at 1 Hz blink rate) can be used to continuously track an asset for over seven years.
 UWB Tags are battery-operated devices that are affixed to assets or personnel.
 The UWB Tag features a small circular form factor and is generally used on assets.

 What Is the Bandwidth of UWB Transmission?